akashsethi24/Machine-Learning/README.md

       We are using the MovieLens Dataset to Recommend movie.
       User will be Asked for rating 15 movies on the Scale of 0 - 10.
-      If User havs not seen the movie he can give 0 as Score.
+      If User have not seen the movie he can give 0 as Score.
       Output will be the 50 movie Recommended to User.

 # Naive Bayes Algorithm